Why Join RetroSynth Records?

 Release Dates

 We think that everyone should agree that setting a release date for your music is a massively important step that can’t be skipped over.
 Without picking out a release date in the future – a date with plenty of time to promote your release – you won’t be able to build up any anticipation at all.
+For this reason, RetroSynth / Symphonic offers the ability for you to set the release date for your music free of charge!
+This stands in contrast to competitor DistroKid, where you have to upgrade to a more expensive plan for this feature.

 Another way you can build excitement for your release is through a preorder.
 Fans can pay for the release in advance and then be the very first ones to receive it when it goes live.
+RetroSynth / Symphonic includes the preorder feature for free, unlike some competitors.
+It is available for several different stores including Apple Music, Amazon, and Google Play.

-Also, if you use the preorder on iTunes, you can opt-in to their “instant gratification” feature.
+If you decide to make a preorder available on Amazon, you’re given the option to enable audio previews which allow fans to listen to samples of each track before they pay for the preorder.
+Also, if you use the preorder on Apple Music, you can opt-in to their “instant gratification” download feature.
 This allows fans that pay for the preorder to immediately download a couple tracks (determined by you) even though the full album is not released yet.
 A really great incentive, that’s for sure!

-General Features
+Additional Features

-YouTube Monetization
+YouTube Monetization (Optional)

 While not a standard distribution platform, YouTube offers extensive opportunities for artists to make extra money on their music.
 If someone uses your music in their video, wouldn’t you like the ad revenue that’s being generated from that video?
 Well that is possible with YouTube monetization!